-The website comes with pre-created pages and gallery, which you can use, delete or amend.
+The website comes with pre-created pages and a gallery, which you can use, delete or amend.
 The UI is intuitive and easy.
 Once you click Website on the left-hand side menu or “Add Pages to Website” on the right, you’ll get teleported to the visual designer, where you can re-arrange pages or edit them.

 Overall, the site setup is easy and intuitive, and they prove a bunch of guides to help you out.
 In fact, Pixpa has one of the best well-organized setups I’ve seen.
-If computers and sites are not among your thing, take a note.
+If computers and sites are not among your thing, take note.

 Themes come in all styles and layouts – mason, mosaic, squares, big picture overlay, etc. You can find all of the modern design layouts here.
 We won’t cover all of them here as it’s much easier to test and play around by yourself.

 - First of all, I checked if there’s a possibility to have a page with multiple galleries.
-There’s such function – for that, add a new page of the Folder type and then drag galleries into it.
+There’s such a function – for that, add a new page of the Folder type and then drag galleries into it.

-- Pixpa offers a whole range of layouts, both dynamic, fixed, block pattern and single image layouts (I counted 24 in total).
+- Pixpa offers a whole range of layouts, both dynamic, fixed, block pattern, and single image layouts (I counted 24 in total).
 A solid collection.
-What I liked best is that you have an option to show/hide name under each photo.
+What I liked best is that you have an option to show/hide a name under each photo.
 I’ve had a lot of trouble with this in WordPress.

 - This one is important – each image gets its own page, not with # in the URL but a whole proper page.
 For instance, your-domain/galleries/gallery/10415847-67143-photo-1.
 This outlook is great for searching for images on Google, and it’s a rare feature – not many website builders offer a separate page.
 However, you cannot customize how the URL looks (so you can’t put in keywords into the URL).